agadin/Microtome_rev_counter/README.md

 6. Upload the code to the ESP32 by clicking the upload button in the Arduino IDE
 7. Open the serial monitor to view the results and ensure the LCD screen is displaying the results as well.

 # Usage
 To use this project, connect the hardware as shown in the circuit diagram section above.
-Upload the code to the D1_mini by using the Arduino IDE (or another of your choice) and open the serial monitor to view the results.
+Upload the code to the ESP32 Wroom by using the Arduino IDE (or another of your choice) and open the serial monitor to view the results.
 The LCD screen will also display the results.

 ### Additional Information
-The blade must travel from at least 20 cm away from the sensor to 15 cm or closer to be counted as a pass.
+* The ultrasonic sensor is used to detect the distance between the sensor and the blade.
+The sensor is placed at the top of the blade's path and measures the distance to the blade as it passes by accessing the periodic nature of the back and forth motion of teh microtome.
 The speed is calculated based on the time taken for the blade to travel between these two points.

+### Changing motivational quotes
+The motivational quotes are stored in the `messages` array in the `microtome_counter.ino` file.
+You can change the quotes by modifying the strings in this array.
+These messages are displayed after achieving a random amount of passes by the blade.

 # Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.